IgnacioHR/ZigbeeGasMeter/README.md

 After searching for commercial Zigbee gas meters and finding none, I decided to create a custom device tailored to my needs.

 ![Old device](images/small_gas_counter.png)

+## Device button functionality

+The device button has implemented gesture recognition.
+The gestures signaled are PRESS, RELEASE, SINGLE_CLICK, DOUBLE_CLICK and HOLD.
+In the code there are more gestures such as NONE (No current gesture set) and UNKNOWN_CLICK (set when failing to recognize any of the properly defined gestures).

+Once a gesture is recognized, the functionality attached, if any, is raised:

+- PRESS: The button is pressed.
+The internal led is switched on.
+Zigbee radio is enabled.
+- SINGLE_CLICK: The button is pressed and released in less than 400ms and not pressed again in 400ms.
+Force report of the Current Summation Delivered, Battery percentage, Status and extended Status registers.
+The Battery voltage is updated internally at this time.
+Note it is not reported because it is not possible in the Zigbee specifications.
+- DOUBLE_CLICK: The button is pressed and releasses in less than 400ms, then pressed again in less than 400ms and released in less than 400ms and not pressed in less than 400ms.
+The device is restarted (counter is not reset)
+- HOLD: The button is keep pressed for 3 seconds.
+The device leaves the network and starts comission process to find another network.
+- NONE: The led is turned off, note the led is turned off for multiple other causes such as entering sleep mode etc.

 ## Project Status